-The Queen's Channel site is located between Cornwallis Island and the Grinnell Peninsula off north-western Devon Island and contains two important terrestrial habitat sites that support seabird colonies within the marine region (Alexander, et al. 1991).
-The Cheyne Islands support the largest known breeding population in the Canadian Arctic of Ross' Gull (Rhodostethia rosea) (listed as 'Threatened' under the SARA).
-Other occurring species include Common Eiders (almost 1% of the Canadian population), Black-legged Kittiwakes (almost 1% of the Canadian population), King Eiders, Black Guillemots.
+The Queen's Channel site is located between Cornwallis Island and the Grinnell Peninsula off northwestern Devon Island and contains two important terrestrial habitat sites that support seabird colonies within the marine region (Alexander et al. 1991).

+The Cheyne Islands represent one of only four known breeding colonies of Ross's gull (Rhodostethia rosea) (listed as 'Threatened' under the SARA) in Canada (IBA Canada 2009, Internet site).
+These three islands of similar size are located on the west side of Penny Strait.
+They have a low relief (up to 3 m above sea level) and are composed of alluvial material.
+The Cheyne Islands are considered a nationally significant IBA because terrestrial habitat may support about 40% (or 8 pairs) of Canada's Ross's gull breeding population, although recent surveys have not found any individuals here (Mallory et al. 2006).
+Other occurring species include common eider (almost 1% of the Canadian population), black-legged kittiwake (almost 1% of the Canadian population), king eider, black guillemot.